An explanation of Mondrian's oeuvre by Michael Sciam

 Neoplastic space evolves

 Neoplastic space evolves between 1920 and 1932.
-On the one hand, the closed square of layout A opens up and its inner field is made more dynamic with layout B by running a vertical line through it:
+On the one hand, the closed square of layout A opens up and becomes more dynamic with layout B where a vertical line runs through it:

-Click on images to see the respective paintings:
+Click on images to see samples of the respective paintings:

 Layout A